camielverdult/APC-randomness/README.md

 Instead of using pseudo-random random number generators, we use cryptographically strong random number generators.
 Cryptographically strong random number generators can generate numbers just as a pseudo-random number generator can, but a pseudo-random number generator cannot generate the same quality of random numbers as a cryptographically strong number generator could.

-## Hardware random number generator
+## Hardware random number generators

 Since in the field of programming we're bound to computer's logic and algorithms, generating true random numbers is near impossible.
 To achieve true randomness, we need move over to hardware, and even step into the realm of quantum physics.